International-Soil-Radiocarbon-Database/SOC-Hub/_posts/2018-07-10-Mineral-Associations.markdown

 Dungait et al., 2012
 Cyle et al, 2016

-# Other factors that influence organomineral interactions
+# Factors that influence organomineral interactions

 It is not simply the source or nature of the organic matter that influences the formation of organic matter and mineral associations.
 Many other factors, including the mineral characteristics, water,  and pH are also significant factors in the formation of mineral associations with organic matter.